christopherbm/subgraphdb/README.md

-# subgraphdb
+# SubgraphDB
 SubGraphDB.
 A flat-file graph database built with Rust.
-Goal: Create a performant graph database that can run from a browse tab to a micro-controller.
+Goal: Create a performant graph database that can run anywhere from a browse tab to a micro-controller.

-### In Alpha Development
+### Lifecycle
+- Pre-Alpha development.
+We will move to Alpha when a basic set of Cypher compatibility is met and the CLI is working.

 ### Workspaces
 - API: central hub for beginning interactions with SDB